Managing Criminal Justice Personnel – cja473 (3 credits)

 - Differentiate between problem employees and problem situations.

 - Explain the nature and importance of human values in the workplace.

 - Describe how people acquire and change values.

 - Explain what values do for and to us.

 Motivation and Empowerment

-Apply guidelines for supervision and evaluation to managing criminal justice personnel.
+- Apply theories of motivation to managing criminal justice personnel.

 The University of Phoenix reserves the right to modify courses.

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
 Please check with a University Enrollment Representative.